CoGhent/CoGhent.github.io/basicqueries.markdown

 ## Filter

-Use FILTER to get a more detailed result.
+Use FILTER to further specify your result.

 *for example*
+*This query will return all the titles that have the word 'Gent' in them that are published in the linked data event streams from het Huis van Alijn.*

 ```
 PREFIX cidoc: <http://www.cidoc-crm.org/cidoc-crm/>